corcorana/restingIAF/iaf_manu.md

 - $W_\alpha$, the domain of the PSD searched for evidence of peak activity (corresponds to the putative alpha bandwidth);
 - $minP$, the minimum quantity of normalised power required to qualify as a potential PAF candidate (determined in relation to the statistical properties of the individual spectrum);
 - $pDiff$, the minimum proportion of peak height by which the highest peak component must exceed all other competitors in order to qualify as the PAF;
 - $cMin$, the minimum number of channel estimates necessary for computing cross-channel averages.

 Examples of what we consider to be reasonable parameter values are outlined in section 2.3.4.

 #### 2.2.3 Overview of analysis procedure
-The analysis pipeline can be summarised as follows<!-- AC: ?include a diagram of the procedural flow-->: Once parameters have been defined and preprocessed resting-state data have been imported into the workspace, the PSD is estimated for each channel to be included in the analysis.
+The analysis pipeline can be summarised as follows<!-- AC: ?include a diagram of the procedural flow; Response IBS: Sounds good to me.
+If you do include a figure, you can probably shorten this section of the text and just refer to the figure -->: Once parameters have been defined and preprocessed resting-state data have been imported into the workspace, the PSD is estimated for each channel to be included in the analysis.
 Each PSD is then subjected to the following procedure:
 First, the PSD is truncated to exclude extraneous frequency bins located beyond the span of the filter passband.
 The data are then normalised by dividing each ordinate value by the mean spectral power calculated across all frequency bins included in the spectrum.
 The SGF is then applied in order to estimate the zeroth (i.e. smoothed), first, and second derivatives of the PSD function.
 Next, the first derivative is searched for downward going zero crossings within $W_\alpha$.
 If no zero crossings are identified, the channel is excluded from further PAF-based analysis (it may still be included in later CoG estimates).

 Identified zero crossings are first assessed as to whether they satisfy $minP$, which is calculated through fitting a least-squares linear regression to the log~10~-transformed power spectrum.
 In order to register as a candidate peak, the PSD estimate at the zero crossing must exceed the corresponding value predicted by the regression model by more than the standard deviation of the estimated prediction error.
 This parameter thus provides a convenient threshold for the exclusion of zero crossings emanating from trivial fluctuations in the power spectrum (see [Fig_minPow](#minPow)).
 If more than one peak within the spectral domain defined by $W_\alpha$ is found to exceed $minP$, these candidates are rank ordered according to their normalised power estimates, and the magnitude difference between the two largest peaks is compared.
 If the primary peak exceeds the height of its closest competitor by more than the threshold defined by $pDiff$, it is assigned as the channel PAF.
 The second derivative is then examined to determine the location of the associated peak inflection points, and the $Q$ value computed.
 Should the primary peak fail to satisfy the $pDiff$ criterion, this channel would fail to register an estimate of the PAF.
 It would however still qualify for inclusion in the alpha window localisation procedure required for estimating the CoG.

 ![*Fig_minPow.* Visualisation of smoothed power spectral density (PSD) plots with corresponding $minP$ thresholds superposed (red curve, inverse log~10~ transformation of the regression line). *Left panel*: PSD estimates for all frequency bins beyond the delta band fail to exceed $minP$; no peak registered for this channel. *Central panel*: Data from the same participant as in the left panel.
 In this channel, the spectral peak at ~10 Hz is sufficient to exceed the $minP$ threshold. *Right panel*: Data from another participant showing a marked alpha peak that comfortably exceeds $minP$.
 Note differences in ordinate scaling.](figs/minPow.png){#minPow}

 CoG calculation follows the standard procedure described by Klimesch and colleagues [-@klimesch1990], with the exception that the bounds of each channel's alpha interval were detected automatically.
 The programme derives these bounds by taking the left- and right-most peaks within $W_\alpha$ (i.e. those peaks in the lowest and highest frequency bins, respectively; these may coincide in some cases with the PAF), and searching the first derivative for evidence of the nearest local minimum prior to the left-most peak ($f_1$) / following the right-most peak ($f_2$).
 Since some spectra show a relatively shallow roll-off as the edges of the alpha peak diminish, and thus do not culminate in a local minimum for several frequency bins, we relaxed the requirement for an upward going zero crossing (i.e. evidence of a local minimum) such that the transition into a prolonged shallow function is taken as sufficient evidence of the individual alpha bounds $f_1$ or $f_2$.
 This criterion was formalised as follows:

 $$f_1 = f’(x) < |1| \text{ for } f(x_{j}...x_{k}),$$
 $$f_2 = f’(x) < |1| \text{ for } f(x_{k}...x_{l}),$$

 where $f(x_k)$ is the first encountered frequency bin where $f’(x) < |1|$, $f(x_{j})$ is the frequency bin whose centre frequency is ~1 Hz below that of $f(x_{k})$, and $f(x_{l})$ is the frequency bin whose centre frequency is ~1 Hz above that of $f(x_{k})$ (exact scaling will depend on the frequency resolution of the analysis). <!-- AC: ? better way to notate this -->